 Teachers communicate regularly with parents so they can support and celebrate their child’s learning, as well as understand their progress and development.
 The School uses a digital platform called Seesaw, which facilitates daily communication between the teacher, parents and students.
 In addition to being a great way to digitally share learning activities, it provides a platform for discussions at home in support of mother-tongue development.

-Formal reports are sent home at the end of Term 1 and Term 3.
-Students share their individual learning journey with their parents during their Parent-Student-Teacher Conferences held at the end of the first and third terms, and at the SLC held at the end of Term 2.
+Formal reports are sent home at the end of Term 1 and Term 2.
+Students share their individual learning journey with their parents during their Parent-Student-Teacher Conferences held at the end of the first and third terms, and at the SLC held in Term 2.

 HKCA PLK School Scope & Sequence Documents

 In order to create a Programme of Inquiry (POI) each school needs to ensure it addresses the essential conceptual understandings and learner outcomes within all subject areas.
 HKCA PLK School uses a combination of IB and ‘school-developed’ Scope & Sequence continuum documents in order to facilitate a well-designed, inquiry-based transdisciplinary programme.
 In line with the school’s Vision and Mission, the programme is designed to create a balanced curriculum where all subject areas play an important role in guiding the students’ interests, talents and essential learning.

 The following IB PYP documents are used to guide the school’s planning process:

 The school has developed its own scope & sequence continuum documents for Science and Social Studies, which are based on the IB Science and IB Social Studies Scope and Sequence documents but have been adapted for the school’s POI using various international school conceptual understandings and learner outcomes:

 These PYP scope and sequence continuum documents: